DiogoFSN/dataset_mobility_networks/README.md

 - The transport system, urban equipment, physical barriers and empty areas were also considered in the zoning.

 Finally, in this research, no graph of the trips made was generated, but in the research results several metrics used in the research can be found that can be used in the future to generate the graph.

+# Search Origin Destination metropolitan region of Curitiba - PR

+Data on the origin destination survey carried out in the metropolitan region of Curitiba - PR are available at [this link](https://www.amep.pr.gov.br/Pagina/Pesquisa-origemdestino).
+Containing a more complete explanation of the entire survey and its respective annexes, the survey covers all integrated and non-integrated metropolitan lines, it aimed to carry out 128,000 questionnaires from people who disembark at bus terminals and at 225 bus stops from Curitiba, used for displacement in the 14 municipalities that use the integrated and non-integrated metropolitan lines, which were represented by the district/municipality of origin or destination and time of application